indigane/wyoming-android-tts/README.md

 ## 🤖 An Experiment in AI-Assisted Development

-As of writing this project is fully LLM created including the code, this Readme and the app icon.
+As of writing this project is fully LLM created—including the code, this Readme and the app icon.

 ## 📜 License